day8/re-frame/README.md

   :delete-item                ;; the kind of event
   h)                          ;; the handler function for this kind of event
 ```
-Which says "when you see a `:delete-item` event, use `h` to handle it".

-This handler function, `h`, takes two arguments:
+`h` is written to take two arguments:
-  1. a `coeffects` map which holds the current state of the world (including app state),
+  1. a `coeffects` map which contains the current state of the world (including app state)
   2. the `event`

 It returns a map of `effects` - a description